Ave-Sergeev/LexChecker/README.md

 ### Description

-This project was created at the request of my wife, who is learning English.
+This mini-project was created at the request of my wife, who is learning English.
-As part of her studies, she needed a tool to test her vocabulary.
+During her studies, she needed a tool to test her vocabulary.

-The project is an interactive `CLI` application for vocabulary tests.
+The result was this interactive CLI application for vocabulary tests.

-You can add your own dictionary `word:translation`, or use the default one.
+You can add your own dictionary or use the default `Minilex`.
-In this case, it's `Minilex`, a set of the most common words (basic vocabulary according to Erik Gunnemark).
+In this case - `Minilex` is a set of the most commonly used words (basic vocabulary according to Erik Gunnemark).

 UPD: The project is not finished, improvements will be added as soon as possible.